mom-ocean/MOM5/doc/web/user_guide.md

 ### MOM Characteristics

 Although MOM shares much in common with earlier versions of MOM, it possesses a number of computational, numerical, and physical characteristics that are noteworthy.
-The main characteristics of MOM can be found in the introduction to Elements of MOM).
+The main characteristics of MOM can be found in the introduction to Elements of MOM.

 ### MOM and FMS